 CORE ACTIVITIES

 Rescue and Re-release: WAR is often asked to receive illegally traded wildlife into its main station (see below), for rescue, quarantine, and subsequent re-release into appropriate habitats.
-WAR is one of, nowadays, a number of nation-wide rescue centers.
+WAR is one of, nowadays, several nation-wide rescue centers.